lobrien0/JupyterHub-docker/README.md

 When the server first starts, there will be no accounts made.
 To create the first admin account **you must** do the following

-1. Click `Sign Up`
+1. On the Login page, Click `Sign Up`

 2. For the username enter `jupyteradmin`

 3. Enter a password of your choosing
+   > Recommended: Make it a strong password

-Users have to be approved in order to sign into the JupyterHub Server, but the `jupyteradmin` account is the only exception.
+Normally, users have to be approved in order to sign into the JupyterHub Server, but the `jupyteradmin` account is the only exception.

 > Once the above has been done, you may login